Saucy Slow Cooker Pork Steaks Recipe

 [Updated 1 June 2020]The weather right now is so cold, a hearty tasty meal is called for – something prepared fast and cooked slow, something which will warm you through from the inside out, and this slow cooked pork steaks recipe ticks all those boxes and then some.

 Slow cookers are the ultimate in convenient cooking and just so happen to be the best way to produce tender succulent meals from cheap tougher cuts – you can use pork chops or shoulder steaks for this recipe, the cooking time is the same.

-In a perfect marriage of flavors you want each complimentary to the others whilst also blending into the whole dish, which these do beautifully.
-Pork and apple are traditional companions and in this recipe you can stop there if you wish, or add the plumbs for a rich color and deeper flavor – adjust the amount of maple syrup or honey used if the plumbs are sweet rather than sharp like those I used (pictured).
+In a perfect marriage of flavors, you want each complementary to the others whilst also blending into the whole dish, which these so beautifully.
+Pork and apple are traditional companions and in this recipe, you can stop there if you wish, or add the plumbs for rich color and deeper flavor – adjust the amount of maple syrup or honey used if the plumbs are sweet rather than sharp like those I used (pictured).